How To Remove Unwanted Items From Your Photos

 This is the initial photo:

-I’m bothered by the electric wire in the upper left corner and by those people gathering the garbage.
+I’m bothered by the electric wire in the upper left corner and by those people gathering the rubbish.
 I’ll show you now how to get rid of the wire with the clone stamp tool (or Rubber Stamp Tool).

 1. From the Tools floating menu, select Rubber Stamp Tool (see the arrow on the next picture).